Masaka: Points of interest

 (d) the main campus of Muteesa I Royal University (d) Western Campus of Kampala University (e) St. Henry's College Kitovu.

-Other points of interest include (f) the headquarters of the Roman Catholic Diocese of Masaka (g) Lake Nabugabo, 20 km to the east of downtown Masaka. (h) Bukakkata, on the shores of Lake Victoria, about 36 km east of Masaka. (i) Masaka Regional Referral Hospital (j) Masaka Currency Center, a currency storage and processing facility owned and operated by the Bank of Uganda, Uganda's central bank. (k) A branch of the National Social Security Fund.
+Other points of interest include (f) the headquarters of the Roman Catholic Diocese of Masaka (g) Lake Nabugabo, 20 km to the east of downtown Masaka. (h) Bukakkata, on the shores of Lake Victoria, about 36 km east of Masaka. (i) Masaka Regional Referral Hospital (j) Masaka Currency Center, a currency storage and processing facility owned and operated by the Bank of Uganda, Uganda's central bank. (k) A branch of the National Social Security Fund, (l) The Office of 24 Tech Time (U) Ltd, (m) The Head Office of Mikando Chicken online restaurant, (o) City View Complex, (p) St. Paul's Cathedral - Kako which is the Headquarters of West Buganda Diocese under the Church of Uganda and (q) Radio Buddu FM.